Your Vagus Nerve: How To Increase Security & Calm Using Polyvagal Theory

 Each vagal pathway has its own adaptive, self-protective function.
 Both inhibit (put brakes on) the arousal/mobilization activities of the sympathetic division of the Autonomic Nervous System (ANS) when the sympathetic division is overactive (in a state of alarm, mild, moderate, or extreme).

-The Vagus Nerve And ANS Work Together To Facilitate Self-protection And Survival
+The Vagus Nerve And ANS Work Together For Survival

 According to Polyvagal Theory, the Vagus Nerve transforms stress responses into calm.